404Wolf/stainless-technical-breifing-natug/document.typ

   image("./resources/program-layout.png", width: 100%), caption: [NATuG Program Layout], )

-The app is broken into two primary regions.
+The app is broken into two regions.
 First, the _Side View Plot_, a central component where users can interact directly with DNA strands.
 You can think of it sort of like a Mercator projection, where we "unroll" the DNA.
-Second, the _Top View Plot_, which displays what the overhead of the nanotube looks like.
+Second, the _Top View Plot_, which displays an overhead of the nanotube.

 The _Side View Plot_ is modal, the mode determines how you can interact with it.
-There are 5 modes: _Informer_, to get information on given points; _Juncter_, to conjoin strands, "weaving together" the nanotube; _Nicker_, to "cut" up DNA strands; _Linker_, to connect arbitrary pieces of DNA strands; and _Highlighter_, to highlight points.
+There are modes like "juncter", which makes it so clicking on the midpoints between bases will create strand-exchanges, or "nicker," where you can break apart strands of DNA.

-On the _Config Panel_ on the right side of the program, there is a few tabs, the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing the double helices;
-the _Sequencing Tab_, for choosing the DNA sequences; and the _Snapshots Tab_,
+On the _Config Panel_ on the right side of the program, there is a few tabs, like the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing the double helices; the _Sequencing Tab_, for choosing the DNA sequences.
-for setting the bases for the DNA.

 To design a nanotube in NATuG, you follow many of the same steps as if you were to do it manually.

-1) You set up DNA parameters in the _Nucleic Acid Tab_.

-2) You place the double helices in the _Domains Tab_.
-You can play with the angles and watch the _Top View Plot_ update live.
-Clicking between domains "dent"s them, automatically adjusts the angles.
-Datapoints are presented to help find angles that get the tube to close.
+You set up DNA parameters in the _Nucleic Acid Tab_, and then place double helices in the _Domains Tab_.
+You can play with the angles and watch the plots of the nanotube change live.
+Clicking on double helieces "dent"s them while keeping the shape closed, automatically adjusting angles.
+It is highly interactive.

-3) You enter "conjunct" mode and "weave" the strands together.
-NATuG will automatically figure out where the new strands should go as you "conjunct" at overlapping NEMids (*N*\ucleoside *E*\nd *Mid*\points).
-It styles things for you.
+You can then enter "conjunct" mode and "weave" the strands together.
+NATuG automatically figures out where new strands should go as you "conjunct" overlapping strands.
+It also handles styling for you.
+You can chop-up strands, and create linkages.
+You assign sequences in the _Sequencing Tab_, or by clicking on strands and manually setting sequences.

-4) You can "nick" ("cut" them up), and then "link" them back together.
-You can linkage sequences as you go.

-5) You assign sequences in the _Sequencing Tab_, or by clicking on strands and manually setting sequences.
 NATuG supports loading in the base pairs of common viruses.

-Finally, you can export the sequences to a spreadsheet for synthesis.
+Finally, you can export the program state, and the sequences that you need to synthesis.

 = Technical Overview